Cluster-Randomized Trials with Cross-Cluster Interference: Optimal Design

-Estimation of the intracluster correlation coefficient is frequently the subject of a sizeable research effort \citep[e.g.][]{adams2004patterns,hemming2017design}.
-Our results suggest that, if cross-cluster interference is of first-order importance, the focus of attention should instead be determining a reasonable lower bound $\tilde\gamma$ on the speed at which interference decays.
-As illustrated in the previous examples, the ``default conservative choice'' $\tilde\gamma=d$ may suggest choosing fairly small values of $k$ due to the greater degree of interference, so to the extent that one can justify weaker assumptions on interference, that is, values of $\tilde\gamma$ that are larger than $d$ for a given choice of the unit of length, this would improve asymptotic power.
+Optimal design generally requires prior information on certain population parameters.
+The standard power analysis for CRTs assumes partial interference and requires knowledge of the intracluster correlation coefficient, a measure of within-cluster dependence in potential outcomes \citep[e.g.][]{baird2018optimal,hemming2017design}.
+Our results suggest that, if cross-cluster interference is of first-order importance, the focus of attention should instead be $\gamma$.
+As illustrated in the previous subsection, the conservative choice $\gamma=d$ can result in relatively small values of $k$ because it allows for a greater degree of interference, so to the extent that one can justify stronger assumptions on interference, that is, values of $\gamma$ that are larger than $d$ for a given unit of length, this would improve asymptotic power.

-We have highlighted in \autoref{srelit} several papers that utilize models of disease transmission and other spatial models to estimate or bound contamination bias.
-Our theory provides a precise formulation of how these can be repurposed to develop better designs, namely by providing estimates of $\gamma$.
-This shares some similarities with \cite{staples2015incorporating} who show how to estimate a different measure of cross-cluster interference to assess the degree to which the conventional power analysis overstates trial power.
-Models may be combined with external data sources to estimate $\gamma$.
-For example, mosquito mark-release-recapture experiments \citep[e.g.][]{guerra2014global} provide data on geographic dispersion of malaria carriers, which is informative of spatial interference in CRTs for malaria vector control.
+In the context of infectious disease trials, \cite{halloran2017simulations} argue that CRT design should be informed by simulating models of disease transmission.
+Several papers utilize parametric models and simulation methods to estimate or bound contamination bias. \cite{alexander2020spatial} and \cite{jarvis2019spatial} use spatial models to provide evidence of contamination in prior CRTs. \cite{multerer2021analysis} employ models of disease transmission for a similar purpose.
+Our theory provides a precise way in which modeling can inform design, namely by providing plausible values of $\gamma$.
+This relates to \cite{staples2015incorporating} who show how to estimate a different measure of cross-cluster interference to assess the degree to which the conventional power analysis overstates trial power.